 4. Help your staff create a reasonable schedule and stick to it

 Maintaining a work schedule at a workplace is easy – employees know they should be working while they are at work.
-Maintaining a work schedule at home is much trickier, as family responsibilities, household tasks, and newfound freedom can distract workers from their work.
+Maintaining a work schedule at home is much trickier.
+This is because family responsibilities, household tasks, and newfound freedom can distract workers from their work.

-Help your employees create and maintain a productive routine by issuing daily communications, ideally at the same time as their shift would have normally started.
+Help your employees create and maintain a productive routine.
+Issue daily communications, ideally at the same time as their shift would have normally started.
 Establish expected delivery dates of completed work, and hold workers to those delivery dates.
 Schedule regular meetings with your employees in which you use your phone or teleconferencing apps and programs.